akirk/friends/previous-changelog-entries.md

 # Previous Changelog Entries

+### 1.9.1
+- Fix a fatal error

+### 1.9.0
+- New feature: Keyword Matcher (get a notification if an incoming post contains keywords you can specify)
+- New feature: Automatic status posts (automatically create draft status posts for certain events, they need to be published manually)
+- Disable Gutenberg in messages until Gutenberg-Everywhere has been fixed

+### 1.8.5
+- Multisite: fix adding user to site instead of requiring a new username

+### 1.8.4
+- Fixes for a PHP fatal and some notices

+### 1.8.3
+- Improve default feed selection when adding a friend
+- Fix improper plugin directory when a friends plugin installed from Github

+### 1.8.2
+- Move plugin updater data to Github

+### 1.8.1
+- Fix whitespace missing in feed additions

+### 1.8.0
+- Small bugfixes (main query modification, menu conflict, show the friends menu in wp-admin, allow regex to match post length)
+- Use the Gutenberg editor for blog to blog messaging

+### 1.7.0
+- Add Emoji reactions
+- Add blog to blog messaging

 ### 1.6.0
 - Add a Follow Me block
 - Add the ability to modify the message when a user needs to be logged in to comment.